brampitoyo/sample-marketplace-app/mp-screenshots/README.md

 ## Platform support

 * Once your app is made available for tablet, it will automatically support Firefox OS tablet
 * Support for Android tablet is automatically disabled.
-To enable support for Android tablet, create a blank filename called `android.enable`
+To enable support for Android tablet, rename the folder to `/tablet-android`

 ## Dimensions